navcoin/navcoin-org/content/_index.md

 date: 2018-03-12T17:47:48+13:00
 draft: false
 ---
-{{< home_header
+{{< center_image_section
-    title="NavCoin Community Hub"
-    subhead=""
-    txtColor="#FFF"
+    gradient="false"
+    end=""
+    bgColor="#FFF"
+    fontColor="#000"
+    title="Simplifying Cryptocurrency"
+    imgSrc="/images/logo-extended.png"
+    imgHeight="260px"
     text="NavCoin is a community initiative that allows anyone to contribute in a number of different ways.
-The Community Hub will help you learn about the range of NavCoin projects, and how you can get involved with your own." button1Txt="Current Projects"
+The Community Hub will help you learn about the range of NavCoin projects, and how you can get involved with your own.">}}
-    button1Link="/projects/"
-    button2Txt="Get Involved"
-    button2Link="/get-involved">}}
 {{< left_image_section
     title="What Is NavCoin?"
+    bgColor="#7d5ab5"
+    fontColor="#FFF"
+    linkBgColor="#523971"
     imgSrc="/images/nav-logo-1.png"
     imgHeight="286px"
     imgPadding="44px"